Your money-making expert. Financial journalist, TV and radio personality.

 A recent report by Royal London revealed that people retiring aged 65 need a pension pot of £260,000 for a comfortable £9,000 income a year (plus the State Pension).
 That’s a staggering 75% more in real terms than the £150,000 needed in 2002.
 Most people don’t have near that amount – so the earlier you can save, the better!

 It’s never too late though: if retirement is only a few years away, don’t panic.
 You can increase your pension contributions as much as possible to save a bigger pot.

 You’ll find more information in these great FREE financial guides:

-- the money is taken out of your hands until you’re at least 55.
+3. The money is taken out of your hands until you’re at least 55.
 If you’re the sort of person who could dip into your savings here and there it’s a very good way of saving yourself.
 You can’t get your mitts on it until you’re ready to retire.

 The tax relief you get on pensions means that if you are a basic rate taxpayer (20%) for every 80p you put in your pension the government adds in 20p and if you’re a higher rate taxpayer (40%) for every 60p you put in you get 40p added by the government.
 If you’re a really high earner and on the 50% tax band you get to share it 50/50 (you put in 50p and so does the government).

 Also, while you’re at it, check your State Pension forecast.
 If you don’t qualify for the full pension, you still have time to make voluntary National Insurance contributions to boost it.

 We think it’s a great idea to spread your investments and the best way to do this, once you have started to put some cash into a pension, is to put money into an ISA-wrapped investment.

 You can invest up to £20,000 in an ISA this tax year (April-April).
 This can be split between a cash ISA and an equities ISA.